ratt-ru/shadeMS/README.md

 ### Multiple plots

-* The axis selection arguments can also be a comma-separated list to tell `shadems` to make multiple plots in a single session, for example:
+* The axis selection arguments can also be given a comma-separated list to tell `shadems` to make multiple plots in a single session, for example:

 ```
 $ shadems --xaxis FREQ,CHAN --yaxis DATA:amp,DATA:amp <msname>